lowlowd/WEALTHSIMPLE-BONUS/src/data/post/wealthsimple-referral-code-2025.md

 ## Why Canadians Are Switching to Wealthsimple

 Understanding why others have made the switch can help you decide if it's right for you.
-Here's what makes Wealthsimple stand out for the average Canadian investor:
+After two years of using the platform alongside other brokers and banks, here's what I've found makes Wealthsimple stand out for the average Canadian investor:

 ### The Fee Advantage